FairSNA: Algorithmic Fairness in Social Network Analysis

 The following fairness measures aim to minimize the outreach gap between different groups with respect to their size.

 \item Maximin \cite{farnad2020unifying}: The maximin fairness aims to maximize the influence of a minimally influenced group as compared to others with respect to their size in the network.
-Given a set of communities, the maximin fairness will maximize $\min_{C_i \in C}E[I(S, C_i)]/|C_i|$, where $I(S, C_i)$ is the influence outreach achieved by seed nodes $S$ in community $C_i$.
+Given a set of communities, the maximin fairness will maximize $\min_{C_i \in C}E|I(S, C_i)|/|C_i|$.

 The maximin fairness focuses on the least influenced community, and therefore, the overall outreach is impacted and is lower than the achieved by other fairness-aware methods.

 \item Disparity \cite{ali2019fairness}: The disparity of a method is computed by the maximum disparity in the normalized outreach across all communities.
 It is defined as,